mixpanel/docs/pages/docs/features/session-replay.md

 - search for replays by user's name / email, replay date, or user ID

 ## Implementation
 Session Replay is not enabled by default; enabling the feature requires instrumentation beyond the standard Mixpanel instrumentation.

+However, in most cases, implementation is extremely simple, only requiring a single line of code to be changed.

 Our documentation on how to implement Session Replay can be found [here](/docs/tracking-methods/sdks/javascript#session-replay-beta).

 ## Legal (Beta Terms)